gskema/prestashop-installer/README.md

 ## Usage

-To install PrestaShop, run this command:
+To install this tool on your system, run:

 ```
-./prestashop new my-shop
+composer global require "gskema/prestashop-installer=~1.0"
 ```

-or
+Make sure to place the ~/.composer/vendor/bin directory in your PATH so the `prestashop` executable can be located by your system.

+Once installed, you may create new prestashop installation with this command:

 ```
-php prestashop new my-shop
+prestashop new my-shop
 ```

 ## Options